xe-leon/helmfile-preview/README.md

 To run any command, open command palette: `Ctrl` + `Shift` + `P` (Windows) / `Shift` + `Command` + `P` (Mac).

-* `Helmfile: Render current file preview`: Render currently open helmfile in separate tab.
+* `Helmfile: Render current file preview`: Preview of currently open helmfile in separate tab.
+Environment will be asked (optional).

-* `Helmfile: Find helmfile in workspace and render preview`: Find helmfile in current workspace and open its render.
+* `Helmfile: Find helmfile in workspace and render preview`: Find helmfile in current workspace and open its preview.

 ## Extension Settings